EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 }
 ```

-Now let's create an instance of `TestViewController` which will be a subclass of our BaseViewController.
+Now let's create `TestViewController` which will be a subclass of our `BaseViewController`.

 ```swift
 class TestViewController: BaseViewController {